 Dealing with claustrophobia is very hard as the condition can be very disruptive and limiting.
 While avoiding small spaces may work most days, the claustrophobic can never plan for every situation and may have to endure episodes of extreme anxiety and panic.
 Claustrophobics often find themselves making life choices to accommodate their phobia.

 For example, they may turn down business opportunities for fear of air-travel, or avoid attending movie theatres or live concerts - or they may just live with a constant niggling fear at the back of their minds.
 Thankfully claustrophobia is treatable and the associated panic need not be endured.

-Claustrophobia in infants, babies and children usually is a result of heredity or environmental factors, or a combination of both.
+Claustrophobia in children usually is a result of heredity or environmental factors or a combination of both.

 As children are more easily influenced by their surroundings than adults, they may pick up on learned behaviors of their parents and/or caretakers.
 Thus, if the adult displays symptoms of fear in certain situations and suffers from claustrophobia, a child may then develop the phobia.
 Imitation can also lead to the onset of the condition.

 Regardless of the cause, it is important not to avoid the phobia completely but rather help a child to confront it, under the guidance of a professional.

 Being claustrophobic can put an enormous strain on an individual.
 As a result, these people often develop unhealthy coping strategies such as substance abuse.
 Other problems also associated with the disorder include additional phobias, an anxiety disorder, or depression (especially if you find yourself turning down longed for opportunities because of your fear).